top of page

 The GBA, led by India, Brazil, and the US, brings together 22 countries and 12 international organizations.
 The alliance aims to ‘drive development and deployment of biofuels,’ through capacity building, technology advancements and support, and sharing of best practices to expand sustainable biofuel production and use.

-The governance framework and action plan of the GBA are still in the making, and align with the 2050 target to achieve Net Zero Emissions (NZE), that a growing number of countries are pledging to achieve after the Paris Agreement in 2015 called for to keep global warming to no more than 1.5 degree Celsius.
+The governance framework and action plan of the GBA are still in the making, and align with the 2050 target to achieve Net Zero Emissions (NZE), that a growing number of countries are pledging to achieve after the Paris Agreement in 2015 called to keep global warming to no more than 1.5 degree Celsius.
 The International Energy Agency (IEA), however, points out that to achieve this target the global biofuel production needs to be tripled by 2030 to help reduce carbon emissions in the transport sector.

 The current global biofuel production is less than half of what is required!